-Thank you for exploring Nashua Community College.
-Our students are the backbone of our community, and I am confident that with NCC, you will have access not only to the education and training you need for success, but also to the enrichment that comes from a thriving college community.
+Our students are the heart of the college community, and I am confident that with NCC, you will have the education and training you need to succeed, as well as the enrichment that comes from a thriving college community.

-Our students have gone on to great things such as opening their own auto shops, daycares, restaurants and other businesses, joining the booming advanced manufacturing industry in New Hampshire, and transferring to more than 500 four-year-colleges and universities nationwide.
+NCC alumni are entrepreneurs, writers, teachers, scientists, nurses, and engineers.
+They have gone on to open their own auto shops, daycares, and restaurants, joined the booming advanced manufacturing industry in New Hampshire, or transferred to more than 500 four-year-colleges and universities nationwide.

-What will your time at NCC give you?
+Where will your education at NCC take you?